Currently Active Projects:

 automatic topology-aware mapping of tensors of any dimension, so long as

 they fit into memory.
-A pre-print our our 2013 IPDPS paper
+A technical report preceeding our 2013 IPDPS paper

 Collaborators: Laxmikant V. Kale (UIUC)